NEET 2025 MBBS Safe Score For OBC, General, SC/ST, and EWS Categories

 Switch toEnglishEnglish Icon HindiHindi Icon

 The National Eligibility cum Entrance Test (NEET) is the gateway for aspiring medical students in India to secure admission into MBBS programmes at government and private medical colleges.
-With the NEET 2025 examination scheduled for May 4, 2025, and results expected by mid-June, students are already strategising their preparation to achieve a NEET 2025 safe score to increase their chances of securing an MBBS seat.
+With the NEET 2025 examination concluded on May 4, 2025, and release of unofficial answer keys, candidates have estimated their scores.
+Students are now looking for NEET 2025 MBBS safe score to calculate their chances of securing an MBBS seat.

 This Story also Contains